roura356a/csk/intl.en-US/User Guide/Kubernetes cluster/Storage management/Use Alibaba Cloud OSS volumes.md

 -   If your Kubernetes cluster is created before February 6th, 2018, [Install the plug-in](reseller.en-US/User Guide/Kubernetes cluster/Storage management/Install the plug-in.md#) before using a volume.
 Before you can use the OSS volume, you must first create a secret and then enter your Access Key information into the secret when you deploy the flexvolume service.

+-   If you use the flexvolume component of an earlier version, we recommend that you upgrade it to the latest version.

--   If you upgrade a Kubernetes cluster of Container Service or restart a kubelet, the Kubernetes cluster network is reset and the mounted OSS volumes will be remounted to the cluster.
-In this case, you need to recreate the pod that use the OSS volumes.
-To solve this problem more efficiently, you can configure a health check in the YAML file of the pod so that the pod can automatically restart when the OSS volumes are remounted.
+    **Note:** When you upgrade a Kubernetes cluster or restart a kubelet, an OSS volume mounted by the flexvolume component of an earlier version will cause the OSSFS driver to restart.
+To solve the exception caused by this event, you must recreate the pod that used the OSS volume to remount the OSS volume to the cluster.
+However, you can solve this issue more easily by upgrading the flexvolume component to the latest version.

 ## Use a static OSS volume {#section_d13_bct_vdb .section}

 **Use an OSS bucket through a volume**

 Use a oss-deploy.yaml file to create a pod.

-**Note:**

-If you upgrade a Kubernetes cluster of Container Service or restart a kubelet, the Kubernetes cluster network is reset.
-To guarantee that the system automatically restarts the container when the OSS directory within the container becomes unavailable, configure the `livenessProbe` health check for the container.

-The parameter description of `livenessProbe` is as follows:

--   `command`, health check command.
-The format is,

-    ```
-    command:
-    - h
-    -c
-    - cd /data
-    ```

-    where, `- cd /data` is the OSS directory within the container.
-You only need to one directory even if multiple directories exist within the container.

--   `initialDelaySeconds` indicates the number of seconds for which the first probe must wait after the container is started.
--   `periodSeconds` indicates the interval at which probes are performed.

 ```
 apiVersion: extensions/v1beta1